Reviews You Can Rely On

 Waterproof Material Gore-Tex

-Unsurprisingly, adding batteries and heating elements to a pair of gloves comes at a cost, and the Prevail Heated Gore-Tex gloves aren't exactly cheap.
-Check out the Black Diamond Guide if you want the warmest option that doesn't require recharging and won't break the bank.
-On the other hand, they are less expensive than some other gloves we tested, and we feel they perform better.
-The price might be a deterrent, but these gloves could be the ticket for those with chronically cold hands or who ski in particularly cold climates.
+Due to the amount of insulation, the Prevail Heated Gore-Tex isn't very dexterous or sensitive in the fingers.
+As one might expect, adding batteries and heating elements to a pair of gloves comes with a cost, and these gloves will put a dent in your wallet.
+Check out the Black Diamond Guide for the warmest option that doesn't require recharging and won't break the bank.
+On the other hand, when looking at the big picture, the OR Prevail gloves are less expensive than some others we have tested, and we feel they perform better.
+The price might scare away some potential buyers, but for folks with chronically cold hands or who ski in particularly cold climates, it might be worth the extra cash.

 Read more: Outdoor Research Prevail Heated Gore-Tex review